 Over the past several years, the Company has faced claims and regulatory inquiries and investigations, alleging improper marketing or sales of individual life insurance policies, annuities, mutual funds or other products.
-The Company continues to defend vigorously against the claims in these matters.
-The Company believes adequate provision has been made in its consolidated and combined financial statements for all probable and reasonably estimable losses for sales practices matters.
+The Company vigorously defends against the claims in these matters.
+The Company believes adequate provision has been made in its consolidated financial statements for all probable and reasonably estimable losses for sales practices matters.